Features

 Step 9: Secure back a third of the floor with chicken wire.
 Birds perch above this part of the floor and the hardware cloth allows droppings to fall through for collection below.

-Step 10: Dig a 12-inch trench all the way around the perimeter of the run and bury a ¼ inch hardware cloth to deter digging predators.
+Step 10: Dig a 12-inch trench around the edge of the run and bury ¼ inch of hardware cloth in it to keep off digging predators.

-Fill the trenches with soil to hold the cloth in place.
+Fill the trench with soil to keep the cloth in place.

-Step 11: Secure the open-air run with chicken wire on all sides to deter predators.
+Step 11: Cover all sides of the open-air run with chicken wire to keep predators out.

 3. Work on the interiors